Yandex Cloud

 • ingress.alb.yc.io/idle-timeout

-If this annotation is omitted, a connection can remain idle for any length of time before the timeout, i.e., ingress.alb.yc.io/request-timeout annotation.
+If this annotation is omitted, a connection can remain idle for any length of time before the timeout, i.e., the ingress.alb.yc.io/request-timeout annotation.

 • ingress.alb.yc.io/modify-header-response-append